giubbas/GA-Project-2/README.md

 The assignment was to create a functioning website that uses data from a public API using React and React frameworks.
 The project deadline was to be completed by a two-person team, within 48 hours.

-We chose to create "A Day at the Zoo" because because we both like animals, and we found an [API](https://zoo-animal-api.herokuapp.com) that was comprehensive and free.
+We chose to create "A Day at the Zoo" because we both like animals, and we found an [API](https://zoo-animal-api.herokuapp.com) that was comprehensive and free.

 The interface includes 3 pages:
-* Home.js is the root page, where users are welcomed to the site and presented a button to start viewing animals.
+* Home.js is the root page, where users are welcomed to the site and presented with a button to start viewing animals.
 * AnimalsIndex.js is a list of 10 randomly generated animals.
 If the user clicks on the animal, that animal is spotlighted at the same /animals endpoint.
-* All clicked animals are added to the MyJourney.js page, in case the user wants revisit an animal she specifically liked.
+* All clicked animals are added to the MyJourney.js page, in case the user wants to revisit an animal she specifically liked.
 As with AnimalsIndex.js, in MyJourney.js, a clicked animal is spotlighted at the same /myjourney endpoint

 Are you curious to see the end result?
 [Check out the site.](https://a-day-at-the-zoo.netlify.app/)